alessandro-gentilini/knuth-interview-2006/README.md

-class on projective planes, and one of the things he mentioned is that no, that only one projective plane of order 32 is known, and only one is known of order 64, and so, for whenever you had a power of two; two times two times two times two times two, and you’d find, one of the projective plane of that size, basically, that, it was a question whether it was only; that projective plane was unique, or were there other kind of geometries with this size?
+class on projective planes, and one of the things he mentioned is that no, that only one projective plane of order 32 is known, and only one is known of order 64, and so, for whenever you had a power of two; two times two times two times two times two, and you'd find, one of the projective plane of that size, basically, that, it was a question whether it was only; that projective plane was unique, or were there other kind of geometries with this size?
 And I, the first open case